 Another factor in readability is formatting.
 Imagine receiving a proposal file that includes one huge block of text with an image placed somewhere in the middle.
 Regardless of disability, it would be difficult for anyone to pick out important information quickly.

-What can you do to make your content easier to read?
+Here’s what can you do to make your content easier to read:

 - Break your text into smaller paragraphs—it makes it easier to pick out and absorb important content and steps to follow